Incorrect Component Placement

 - Contamination by dust, dirt, or other foreign material

-– Implement an ESD protection program
+- Implement an ESD protection program that includes grounded workstations, wrist straps, and ESD-safe packaging and handling materials.

-– Use appropriate packaging materials and techniques
+- Use appropriate packaging materials and techniques to protect components from physical damage during storage and transportation.

-– Solder balls or splashes
+- Solder balls or splashes that can cause short circuits

-– Implement regular cleaning and maintenance schedule
+- Implement a regular cleaning and maintenance schedule for your assembly equipment and workspaces to prevent the buildup of contaminants.

-– Establish and enforce strict housekeeping and hygiene protocols
+- Establish and enforce strict housekeeping and hygiene protocols to prevent the introduction of foreign material into the assembly process.

-Inadequate Testing and Inspection – Missed or incomplete visual inspections
+- Missed or incomplete visual inspections

 - Inadequate electrical testing and functional verification